learnbyexample/learn_gnuawk/gnu_awk.md

 2
 ```

 You can also directly set the special `FS` variable to change the input field separator.
-This can be done from the command line using `-v` option or within the code blocks.
+This can be done from the command line using the `-v` option or within the code blocks.

 ```bash
 $ echo 'goal:amazing:whistle:kwality' | awk -v FS=: '{print $2}'